 It is important to send incoming visitors to a unique page (called a landing page) on your website, rather than your homepage.
 This may seem counter-intuitive, but there are three very good reasons for using this strategy:

 - Landing pages allow you to customize your message for incoming visitors.
-This means that you can continue the message that you started with your ads, which creates a cohesive experience.
+This means that you can continue the message you started with your ads, which creates a more cohesive experience.

-- These custom landing pages allow you to push visitors toward specific actions, such as downloading a free ebook.
+- Custom landing pages allow you to push visitors toward specific actions, such as downloading a free ebook.
 (Displaying traditional navigation may distract your visitors.)

 - Landing pages make tracking your visits very easy.
 This is especially important.